Menu Close

 • Puffiness around the face

-Addiction can “hijack” a person’s brain to the point where the ONLY thing that is important to them is the abused substance.
+Addiction can “hijack” a person’s brain to the point where the only thing necessary to them is the abused substance.
 Some indications that this may be happening are:

 • Neglect of skills and talents